 How Trade Disputes Spark National Pride

-When the U.S. imposed tariffs on Canadian aluminum and steel, it wasn’t just politicians who reacted—the Canadian public took notice, too.
-Polling from our friends at the Angus Reid Institute reveals that:
+The U.S. tariffs on Canadian aluminum and steel didn’t just trigger a political response—everyday Canadians noticed, too.
+According to recent polling from our friends at the Angus Reid Institute reveals that:

 • 73% of Canadians now hold an unfavorable view of the U.S., a sharp rise since the trade disputes began.